Insights into the physics of neutron star interiors from pulsar glitches: Constraints on neutron star structure

-As soon as we tentatively extend the pinning region partially in the inner core, the moment of inertia $I_v$ grows so much that the curves in Fig.~\ref{fig:thecrust} are shifted upwards in such a way that the mass of the Vela is consistent with any value smaller than the maximum one allowed by the EOS.
-However, observations of both the maximum glitch amplitude and the glitch activity may be used in tandem to put stronger -- but less robust -- constraints on the pulsar's mass \citep{montoli+2020}.
-In fact, while the constraints coming from the maximum glitch amplitude and the activity are derived on the basis of the angular momentum balance only, we now have to model the internal dynamics, which amounts to select a particular mutual friction prescription.
+As soon as we tentatively extend the pinning region in the inner core, the moment of inertia $I_v$ grows so much that the mass of the Vela is consistent with any value smaller than the maximum one allowed by any reasonable EOS (the curves in Fig.~\ref{fig:thecrust} are considerably shifted upwards).
+However, observations of both the maximum glitch amplitude and the glitch activity may be used in tandem to put stronger -- but much less robust! -- constraints on the pulsar's mass.
+While the constraints coming from the maximum glitch amplitude and the activity are derived on the basis of the angular momentum balance only, we now have to model the internal dynamics, which amounts to selecting a particular mutual friction prescription, as tentatively done in~\cite{pizzochero17}.